How does a heat pump work?

 A heat pump is a system for heating or cooling a space.

 It is generally used for heating and cooling homes, offices and apartments.
 This device is also known as a heat pump and can be powered by electricity, natural gas or propane.
-At Kanartic, since Canada offers renewable electrical energy, we have opted for electricity.
+At Kanartic, given that Canada offers renewable electrical energy, we have opted for electricity.

 The basic principle of a heat pump is very simple.
 It works by transferring heat from one place to another .

-For example, when you use a heat pump to heat your home, it transfers heat from the outdoors to the indoors.
-It works by pumping air, heating it and transferring it inside with the help of a liquid refrigerant, which helps maintain a comfortable temperature.
-The same applies when using a heat pump to cool your home.
-The compressor cools the liquid refrigerant using outside air and transfers it indoors to be blown out.
+For example, when you use a heat pump to heat your home, it transfers heat from outdoors to indoors.
+It works by pumping air, heating it and transferring it indoors using a refrigerant liquid, which helps maintain a comfortable temperature.
+The same thing applies when you use a heat pump to cool your home.
+The compressor cools the refrigerant using outside air and transfers it inside to be blown.

-The compressor is responsible for compressing and expanding the air.
-Evaporators and condensers are responsible for the heat exchange between outdoor air and indoor air.
+The compressor is responsible for the compression and expansion of air.
+Evaporators and condensers are responsible for exchanging heat between outdoor air and indoor air.

 In conclusion

-Some heat pumps like Kanartic 's are equipped with a hot air heating system, which is generally more efficient than other heating systems.
+Some heat pumps like those from Kanartic are equipped with a warm air heating system, which is generally more efficient than other heating systems.
 Heat pumps can also be used to cool a space by cooling the air.
-They are generally used in areas where air conditioning is not required.
+They are generally used in areas where air conditioning is not necessary.
 A heat pump is very efficient and can be used to heat and cool a space at a relatively low cost.
-However, it is important to note that they are not suitable for all types of climates, not all heat pumps can operate in very cold climates...
-Those of Kanartic YES
+However, it is important to note that they are not suitable for all types of climates, not all heat pumps can work in very cold climates...
+Those from Kanartic YES

 Back to blog